Medicare Advantage vs. Supplement: Which Type Is Right for You?

 This quiz gave you a starting direction.
 But choosing a Medicare plan based on a quiz is like choosing a house based on "Do you prefer 2 or 3 bedrooms?"

 You wouldn't buy a house without seeing it first.
-Don't choose Medicare coverage without talking to an expert who can show you the actual options available in your ZIP code.
+Don't choose Medicare coverage without talking to an expert who can show you every plan available to you.

 Want to retake the quiz?
 No problem.